nebolax/aavealarm/README.md

 # Aave Alarm
 Mobile app that tracks your aave positions and notifies you of low health factor and liquidations.
+400 positions are being tracked and growing!

 ## Download it